All Products

 3. Repeat the preceding step to create another deployment in the ns2 namespace and mount the corresponding PVC.

-4. Return to the Deployments page.
-In the ns1 and ns2 namespaces, view the deployment status of the two deployments.
-Make sure that the pods are running and the corresponding PVCs are mounted.
+4. Return to the Stateless page and check the status of the two Deployments in the ns1 and ns2 namespaces to confirm that the Pods are running and have the corresponding PVCs attached.

 Mount using the filesystem method

-If your application needs to dynamically create and delete NAS file systems and mount targets, you can use the filesystem method to mount a NAS volume.
-A pod that uses a filesystem-type NAS volume can create only one file system and one mount target.
+If your application needs to dynamically create and delete NAS file systems and mount targets, use the filesystem method to mount a NAS volume.
+When you use the filesystem method, each PV corresponds to a new NAS file system and mount target.

 Important

-By default, when a filesystem-type dynamically provisioned NAS volume is deleted, the file system and mount target are retained.
-To release the NAS file system and mount target when you release the PV resource, you must set reclaimPolicy to Delete and deleteVolume to true in the StorageClass.
+By default, when a filesystem-type dynamically provisioned PV is deleted, the corresponding NAS file system and mount target are retained.
+To automatically delete the file system and mount target when the PV is deleted, you must set reclaimPolicy to Delete and deleteVolume to true in the StorageClass.

-Step 1: Set and grant a RAM Policy (Only ACK dedicated clusters must execute this step)
+Step 1: Set and grant RAM permissions (Required for ACK dedicated clusters only)

 Filesystem-type NAS volumes involve the dynamic creation and deletion of NAS file systems and mount targets.
 Therefore, you must grant the required permissions to the csi-provisioner component for an ACK dedicated cluster.

-The following code provides the minimum set of permissions required.
+The following code block shows the minimum set of permissions that are required by the RAM policy.

 {